St. Louis Wrongful Death Lawyers

-The loss of a loved one is the most tragic event that can happen in one’s life.
+The loss of a loved one is one of the most tragic events that can happen in one’s life.
 This loss can be even tougher to bear when it is at the fault of another person’s negligence.
 If you have lost a loved one due to the negligence of another party call Halvorsen Klote to help you hold the person responsible for their actions.
 Here are the basics of wrongful death lawsuits in Missouri and Illinois.

 Statutes Authorizing Wrongful Death Lawsuit

 In Missouri, Section 537.080 of the Missouri Revised Statutes defines wrongful death as, “the death of a person resulting from any act, conduct, occurrence, transaction, or circumstance which, if death had not ensued, would have entitled such person to recover damages in respect thereof.”

 In Illinois, Section 740 ILCS 180 allows family members to recover for “pecuniary injuries” suffered by them when a spouse or next-of-kin’s death was caused by the wrongful act, neglect, or default of another.